ctrlaltdeleon/infinitygauntlet/career/interviews/hovercam/README.md

 ## Round 1 (Phone)

-- 30 minutes.
+- 30 minutes with Office Manager.
-- Behavioral questions from Office Manager.
+- Behavioral.
 - "Tell me about yourself."
 - "Tell me about a typical day."
 - "How would you start designing a product?"